 Let’s face it: finding sleep in a hostel dorm with eleven strangers doesn’t exactly come easy.
 Chances are, one person will snore like a freight train, another will stumble into the room drunk at 3:00 a.m., and a third person’s alarm will go off well before the sun rises (and they will hit snooze repeatedly).

-God only knows what stunts the other eight people will pull.
+God only knows what stunts the other people will pull.

-Here are the eight most invaluable tips I’ve learned throughout my years of travel that help me sleep well in hostel dorms in spite of my surroundings.
+Here are eight invaluable tips I’ve learned throughout my years of travel that help me sleep well in hostel dorms, in spite of my surroundings.
 Every.
 Damn.
 Night.

 Choose the Right Hostel

 Just because a hostel gets good reviews, doesn’t mean your sleeping situation will be ideal.
 Read some reviews and look over some pictures to answer some important questions about the hostel.
 What do guests say about the beds?
 Is the hostel known for its late-night rooftop bar and nightly pub crawls?
 Is the building located on a noisy street?
 What is the fan/air conditioning/heater situation?

 I always base my choice of hostel around where I have the best chance of sleeping well.
 Being well-rested (or not) affects your entire existence while traveling.
 Do your research and sleep like a baby.